UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

 .. note::

-   - To submit to the local machine instead of the cluster, run the following:
+   - To submit jobs to the local machine instead of the cluster, run the following:

    .. code-block:: matlab